-The Original Innocence Project, Freeing Innocents from Death Row Since 1948
+The Original Innocence Project, Freeing the Wrongly Accused Since 1948

 The court of last resort is the last highest court available to a plaintiff or defendant in the appellate process of legal remedy.
 In America, this is often the US Supreme Court.
 In some cases, however, the appellate process is limited by US States and ends at a lower court.

-The Court Of Last Resort is a program and a book authored by attorney and mystery writer Erle Stanley Gardner beginning in 1948.
-It was later promoted with a partnership with Argosy Magazine, for whom Mr. Gardner had written several pieces.
+The Court Of Last Resort is a television program and a book authored by attorney and mystery writer Erle Stanley Gardner.
+This promotion of the original Innocence Project was promoted via a partnership with Argosy Magazine, for whom Mr. Gardner had written several pieces.
 The project began in 1948, freed many of the wrongly accused, and was adopted as field practice by many law classes around America.

 Copies of the Gardner book series are sometimes available at auctions and collectible book sellers.
-However, the program itself, as of 2015, has lasted around the nation in college and law school classrooms for nearly 70 years.
-It may be tagged with different course names, but it is the program initiated after WWII, with improvements made since the inception of DNA evidence and other new technologies.
+Today's classrooms may tag the associated freedom project with different course names, but it is the program initiated after WWII, with improvements made since the inception of DNA evidence and other new technologies.